Check if you’re eligible to enter Canada

 If you are an exchange, VIRS, unclassified, or visiting student studying less than 6 months and are fully vaccinated, see the FAQ for details.

 If you are inside Canada and want to travel abroad, you may leave and return to Canada if you meet the requirements for the travel restrictions.
-As of November 30, 2021, travellers 12 years and 4 months of age or older must be fully vaccinated and require proof of COVID-19 vaccination for domestic and international flights departing from airports in Canada.
-Foreign nationals who reside in Canada temporarily will be allowed to leave the country without being fully vaccinated up until August 31, 2022.
 Be sure to check the current provincial and federal guidance on travel.
 Be aware that travel restrictions could change without notice for Canada or your country of destination and flights could be cancelled.
 Make sure you are eligible to travel to your destination country, have adequate health insurance covering COVID-19 testing and treatment, and stay up to date on the latest travel restrictions before planning your return to Canada.
 Consider what alternate arrangements you might make should your travel plans be interrupted.
-As of January 15, 2022, you must be fully vaccinated to return to Canada.
-Exceptions include international students under the age of 18 studying at approved institutions such as UBC.

-If you have completed your program, are fully vaccinated, and have a valid Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA), you may be able to travel for non-essential reasons starting September 7, 2021.
+If you have completed your program, are fully vaccinated, and have a valid Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA), you can travel for non-essential reasons.
+See options to apply for the PGWP from inside or outside of Canada and learn about travelling as a worker.

 There is no specific earliest date you can travel; however, an officer may have concerns if you are travelling several months before you begin your studies.
 Arriving up to 4 weeks before you begin studies would be considered reasonable.
-If you must travel earlier, prepare a detailed explanation for the airline and border officer if asked.
+If you must travel earlier, prepare a detailed explanation and supporting documents, if possible, in case the airline or border officer asks.
 The Canada Border Services Agency (CBSA) officer you meet at the airport/border crossing will make the final decision on whether or not to admit you to Canada.

 Do not travel or purchase non-refundable flight tickets or make non-refundable accommodation deposits unless you have received your Letter of Introduction (study permit approval) or have your original study/work permit and TRV/eTA.

-If you are outside Canada and are not currently enrolled due to a gap in studies, avoid travelling to Canada more than 4 weeks before you resume studies.
+If you take a gap in studies and are not currently enrolled, you should avoid travelling to Canada more than a month before you resume studies.

 As of February 28, 2022, international flights carrying passengers can arrive at all airports.